The Wichita YMCA will once again offer a series of adult cooking classes for parents and caregivers.

 - Meal planning and budgeting

-- A grocery store tour for affordable, healthy foods
+- A virtual grocery store tour for affordable, healthy foods

-This program is especially helpful for parents or caregivers from low income households.
-For more information and to register, call Tammi Krier, Healthy Eating Director for the YMCA, at (316) 776-8176 or email firstname.lastname@example.org
+Space is limited for this free program.
+For more information and to register, call Tammi Krier, Healthy Eating Director for the YMCA, at (316) 776-8176 or email email@example.com